JacksonSprigg/Buttons/README.md

 ## About
 Buttons was an autonomous, Raspberry Pi powered robot designed for a university competition.

 Code collaboration between Jackson Sprigg and Preet Patel.
+Both of us acknowledge that the code should be much cleaner and wanted to refactor if given more time.

 ## The Challenge
 Buttons was required to: